In Fitzpatrick Wilderness

 Because of the elevation and the location, frost and snowfall are possible on any day of the year.
 Peak baggers usually approach Gannett Peak from the Bridger Wilderness side because most other sides of the mountain rise above different glaciers.
 Gannett is rated as the second most difficult climb (after Denali in Alaska) of the 50 highest points in the United States, although some folks dispute that and claim Montana's Granite Peak is marginally more difficult.
 Most expeditions to climb Gannett Peak take four-to-six days for the round trip.

 Fitzpatrick Wilderness is wholly contained within Shoshone National Forest.
-The eastern boundary of Fitzpatrick Wilderness is against the boundary of the Wind River Indian Reservation: if you want to hike around in that area, you'll need a permit from the tribe.
+The eastern boundary of Fitzpatrick Wilderness is against the boundary of the Wind River Indian Reservation: if you want to hike around in that area, you'll need a tribal permit.

 Gannett Glacier, on the north side of Gannett Peak